comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 1. Show your legend that you have created a private repository  named using the format: `[Day]_[Time]_Team_[XY]`, containing your team values file.

-1. Show your legend your README.md where you have added the following for each team member: Name, Github username, and UQ email address.
+1. Show your legend your README.md where you have added the following for each team member: Name, UQ student number, Github username, and UQ email address.

 1. Each team member show their cloned copy of the most recent repository, including the branch with their interviews that has been merged.